 Born Without Brakes (BWOB)

-Role / Responsibilities: Combat Systems and Level Design
+Role / Responsibilities: Combat Systems, Level Design, UX & UI

 Team: Duo Development